SamDecrock/node-http-ntlm/README.md

 It's a port from the Python libary [python-ntml](https://code.google.com/p/python-ntlm/)

+## Donate

+If you depend on this module, feel free [to buy me a pizza 🍕](https://www.buymeacoffee.com/samdecrock)

 ## Install

 You can install __httpntlm__ using the Node Package Manager (npm):